-Dr. Andrea Latina - After graduating in physics in 2000, Andrea Latina obtained his PhD at University of Torino in 2005 with a work in experimental nuclear physics developed at LNL-INFN, the Legnaro National Laboratories of INFN.
+Dr. Andrea Latina - After graduating in physics in 2000, Andrea Latina obtained his PhD at the University of Turin in 2005 in experimental nuclear physics developed at LNL-INFN, the Legnaro National Laboratories of INFN.

-In 2005 he joined CERN with a postdoctoral Fellowship on integrated simulations and beam dynamics for CLIC.
+In 2005 he joined CERN as a postdoctoral Fellow on integrated simulations and beam dynamics for CLIC.
 In 2008 he was awarded a “John Peoples Fellowship for outstanding accelerator scientists” at Fermilab, and moved to the US.
 He worked at Fermilab for three years, focusing on beam dynamics for ILC and Project-X.

-Since 2010 he is back at CERN as a staff member.
+Since 2010 he has been back at CERN as a staff member.
 He currently works on beam dynamics, experimental verifications, and simulation codes development for CLIC, LEIR, Hi-Lumi LHC, FCC, and other CERN projects.

-2015 he's taught beam dynamics also at KAIST in South Korea and at the Synchrotron Light Research Institute of Thailand.
+Since 2015 he has also been teaching beam dynamics at KAIST in South Korea and at the Synchrotron Light Research Institute of Thailand.